Wait for Me Mary-Anne

-"Wait for Me Mary-Anne" was a hit single in the late 1960s for English group The Marmalade as well as New Zealand group The Dedikation.
+"Wait for Me Mary-Anne" was a hit single in the late 1960s for Scottish group The Marmalade as well as New Zealand group The Dedikation.

 Overview

 "Wait for Me Mary-Anne" was written by Howard and Blaikley.
 The publisher was Southern Music Publishing Co.

-The Marmarlade version
+The Marmalade version

 Background

 The Marmalade version had also been referred to as "Wait for Me Marianne".

 Reception

 Penny Valentine shared her thoughts on the song in the 21 September 1968 issue of Disc and Music Echo.
 It was to be released the following day.
 She said that even though everyone thought that the song would be a big hit, she didn't think that it had anything near the same impact as "Lovin' Things".
 She thought that the song ran into itself all the time and she would have liked a break between the verse and the chorus, so that the chorus would hit out a bit more.

 Ian Middleton wrote in the 12 October 1968 issue of Record Mirror that with "Wait for Me Marianne", Marmalade had recorded a very fine follow up to "Lovin' Things".
 He also wrote that Marmalade was on a two-week break, and that he hoped they would find "Wait for Me Marianne" in the UK Top Ten when they returned.

 The single was one of the Best Bets in the 26 October 1968 issue of Cash Box.
 The reviewer referred to it as a "good time bubble gum piece" that was a "cut above the bubblegum sound".